 - MP3 VS FLAC: Quality

-FLAC undoubtedly outstrips MP3 in terms of audio quality.
+FLAC undoubtedly overshadows MP3 in terms of audio quality.
 As we have noted that FLAC uses the lossless compression to keep 1:1 flawless content while MP3 certainly deletes some details of the original soundtrack.
 But without a good device, most people can hardly tell the difference of the audio quality between MP3 and FLAC.
 So people don’t need to go for hi-fi music blindly.
 Actually, the MP3 320kpbs can deliver the decent audio quality, as well.

 - FLAC VS MP3: File Size